marcw/libpoller/README.md

 ## Why Go?

 A Go application has the advantage of being concurrent, fast, cross-compilable and easily deployable.
-I think it's a lot of good reasons to create a monitoring system out of this language.
+I think that's a lot of good reasons to create a monitoring system out of this language.

 ### Install go